Peace in Bethel Ministry

 Confess your Sins to God:

-“That if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
-For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”
+Confess your sins to the Lord through heartfelt prayer; do not hide them, as this marks the beginning of your Christian walk and spiritual growth with Him.
+Paul said in Romans 10:8-10: "That if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
+For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation."
+The moment you confess your sins and accept Jesus as your Lord and Savior, your faith will lead to your salvation and a new life in Christ becoming a reality.

 Believe in Jesus Christ: